stefenmax/pytorch-template-medical-image-restoration/README.md

 **Update log**
 * Mar 18, 2023
-  * Support torch2.0 nad wandb
+  * Support torch2.0 and wandb
 ## Inspired by

 I referred [EDSR's official implementation](https://github.com/sanghyun-son/EDSR-PyTorch) when crafting this template, so don't be surprised if you find some code is similar.